Norbiox/pi-wifi-connector/README.md

         http://<address in local network>:8080/

-Then click "Go offline!" button.
+Provide password and after that click "Go offline!" button.

-NOTE: Yes, at this point Raspberry Pi's application will be available for everyone in local network and everyone can disconnect it.
-It will be fixed in newer versions.